-Trump vs Clinton: He calls her a devil, she says he abuses women
+Trump threatens jail time, Clinton says rival's campaign is 'exploding'

-ST. LOUIS A defiant Donald Trump on Sunday said Hillary Clinton would go to jail if he were president and attacked her husband for his treatment of women in a vicious presidential debate less than a month before the U.S. election.
+ST. LOUIS Donald Trump, defiant amid a tide of criticism of his sexually aggressive remarks about women, said Hillary Clinton would go to jail if he were president and attacked her husband for his treatment of women in a vicious presidential debate less than a month before the U.S. election.

-Their debate, the second of three before the Nov.
+The Sunday night debate, the second of three before the Nov.
 8 vote, was remarkable for the brutal nature of the exchanges between Trump, the Republican presidential nominee, and Clinton, his Democratic rival.

-He called her a "devil" who repeatedly lies, someone with tremendous hate in her heart.
-She called him an abuser of women.
+The New York businessman called Clinton a "devil" who repeatedly lies, someone with tremendous hate in her heart.
+The former secretary of state called Trump an abuser of women who is unfit for the White House.

 There was a palpable sense of mutual contempt as they stood on stage, refusing to shake hands at the start.
 Moderators Anderson Cooper of CNN and Martha Raddatz of ABC both seemed at points to be grimly watching two trains collide.